LiLith666-D/CodeAlpha_PhishingAwarenessTraining/README.md

 # Phishing Awareness Training

 ## Description
-This project is a simple awareness website .
+- This project is a simple Phishing awareness website .
-It educates users about phishing attacks, how to recognize them, and how to prevent falling victim to online scams.
+- It educates users about phishing attacks, how to recognize them, and how to prevent falling victim to online scams.

+---

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

 ---